 Figure 5: User Makes Read Request

 Conceptually, this applies regardless of the software that keeps track of reads and writes.
-In the case of SQL Azure, it is the SQL software that does this enforcement.
-In the case of Microsoft Azure Storage, it is the Microsoft Azure Storage software.
+In the case of SQL Database, it is the SQL Database service that does this enforcement.
+In the case of Storage, it is the Storage service.
 In the case of non-durable drives of a VM, it is the VHD handling code of the host OS.
 Since customer software only addresses virtual disks (the mapping from virtual to physical address takes place outside of the customer VM), there is no way to express a request to read from or write to a physical address that is allocated to a different customer or a physical address that is free.

 Note: in some cases, the logic for writes (see Figure 4) is modified in that if a block is written for a second time that data is not overwritten on disk.
 Instead, a new block is allocated and the data is written there.
 The old block is then marked as free.
 This approach is often referred to as a log-based file system.
 It may sound inefficient, but it allows most data writes to be to consecutive locations on the physical disk, and this minimizes seek times and yields better performance.
 This detail is transparent to the customer, but it is relevant because it means that even if a customer were to explicitly overwrite every block on the virtual disk with zeros before freeing it, it would not assure that the customer’s data was not still present on the physical disk.

 Data destruction techniques vary depending on the type of data object being destroyed, whether it be whole subscriptions themselves, storage, virtual machines, or databases.
 In a multi-tenant environment such as Microsoft Azure, careful attention is taken to ensure that one customer’s data is not allowed to either “leak” into another customer’s data, or when a customer deletes data, no other customer (including, in most cases, the customer who once owned the data) can gain access to that deleted data.